 A rustic and comforting winter fish soup made with smoked cod and warmed with whiskey.

-If you’re out for lunch beware the waiter who tells you the days special is “fresh seafood chowder” especially if it’s a monday….
+If you’re out for lunch, beware the waiter who tells you the day special is “fresh seafood chowder”, especially if it’s a Monday.

-Why you might ask?
+Why, you might ask?
 Well, restaurants are businesses and us chefs are put under a fierce amount of pressure to make as much money as possible by owners.
-So having a seafood chowder on gives us the opportunity to use up some fish that we might otherwise have to throw in the trash.
+So having a seafood chowder on allows us to use up some fish that we might otherwise have to throw in the trash.

-I’m not saying every restaurant is guilty but it does happen.
-Theres plenty of good restaurants that serve great chowder, teaming with chunks of freshly cooked fish and shellfish.
+I’m not saying every restaurant is guilty, but it does happen.
+Plenty of good restaurants serve great chowder, teaming with chunks of freshly cooked fish and shellfish.
 It’s just something to be aware of in a place you’ve never been before.
-Theres still some unscrupulous chefs and restaurants out there.
+There’s still some unscrupulous chefs and restaurants out there.

-Having it for an appetizer means I won’t be able to eat a main course afterwards.
-Yes indeed, theres eating and drinking in a chowder and the best thing about them is their easy to make.
-As well as soothing and comforting, a complete meal on a cold christmas eve.
+Having it for an appetizer means I won’t be able to eat the main course afterwards.
+Yes, indeed, there’s eating and drinking in a chowder, and the best thing about them is their easy to make.
+As well as soothing and comforting, a complete meal on a cold Christmas eve.

 This particular recipe is like a merry-go-round of classic ingredients that love and complement each other.
 Smoked fish and milk.
 Leek and potato.
 Corn and milk…..whiskey and cold weather.

-But you don’t have to strictly follow this recipe.
-Once you’ve poached the fish in the milk you have a great stock to work from.
+But you don’t have to follow this recipe strictly.
+Once you’ve poached the fish in the milk, you have a great stock to work from.
 So you could raid your fridge and see what you’ve got that need using up.
 Maybe some root veg or broccoli.
 But one ingredient it must contain is potato.

 The one question you’ll probably have about this recipe is how much and what type of whiskey to use.
 The answer is it’s really up to you.
 Think about when you mix a drink at home.
 How strong you like it and do the same here.
 Add the whiskey a little at a time and taste as you go along till you hit the sweet spot.